amsanchez93/amsanchez93.github.io/projects/project-5.md

 </div>

-I created a DBMS-backed web application that helps users track their workouts.
-Using multiple HTML pages and data persisted in a DBMS, this application can both write and read data to a relational DBMS.
-Users can create an account, enter their workouts, date of workout and current weight to track their progress across several days.
+'Simple Workout Tracker' is a simple DBMS backed web application that I created for my final project in ICS321, Data Storage & Retrieval, Spring 2015.
+The project helped me learn how to design and implement an application backed by a DBMS.

+For this project, I used multiple HTML pages to allow users to enter their username, password, and workout information.
+Using PHP and  and MySQL, I was able to allow users, once verified, to read and write data to their profiles.

+With this project, I gained experience with simple back-end DBMS driven web application design.

 [Application Demo (Video)](https://youtu.be/Y55aI77Opms)